About

 The new Mining History Trail is another feature that sets the Boise Basin Museum apart.
 This path is located behind the museum in the Brogan and Naylor Parks, connecting visitors with the landscape that once buzzed with mining activity.
 The trail educates and allows for a tangible experience of the historical context in which the Boise Basin Museum is set.

-The museum is housed in the historic Pinney Post Office building, an artifact in its own right.
+The museum is in the historic Pinney Post Office building, an artifact in its own right.
 The building's history as a post office, a commercial hub, and a library adds layers of historical significance to the museum.

 Getting There